Bartapapa/legend/docs/pages/base-rules.md

 Certain situations can grant <b>advantage</b> or <b>disadvantage</b>.
 If a character has an advantage, they roll the d20 twice and take the best result.
 If they have a disadvantage, they roll the d20 twice and take the worst result.
 Advantages and disadvantages cancel each other out on a one-for-one basis, and aren't cumulative.

+Sometimes you're going to be asked to roll a <b>Save</b>.
+Roll a d20, and the associated bonus indicated by the kind of save, and compare to 15.
+If the result is 15 or more, you pass.
+Otherwise, you fail.

 That's all!
 </details>